Yasin-Shah/Yasin-Shah/README.md

 - Formerly at Meta, I bring a diverse perspective to my current endeavors.
 The experience at Meta was invaluable.

 ## 📈 Topmate Profile
+I'm excited to help folks out and give back to the community via Topmate.
+Feel free to reach out if you have any questions or just want to say hi!

 [Click Here on TopMate Sessions](https://topmate.io/yasinshah)

 ![Alt text](https://github.com/Yasin-Shah/Portfolio-Images/blob/main/featured-topmate%20(1).jpg)